Refsa/RePacker/README.md

 - Control over stride/padding and endianess

 ## How
 Using IL generated at runtime and a healthy does of unsafe code we can achieve fast and stable serialization speeds.
-This is done by sacrificing control over stride and endianess and directly copying what the .NET runtime itself creates.

 From the benchmarks I've done this package provides the fastest way to serialize to a binary format across all supported .NET versions.
 Even if it is the fastest there are still many packages that provides more features for versioning and smaller binary size if that is a requirement.